JakeGreer/train-scheduler/README.md

 Technologies Utilized

-Moment JS
+* Moment JS - captures the time current time which is then used for time calculations on the trains
-Firebase
+* Firebase - used as the database
-Javascript
+* Javascript - Handled logic
-JQuery
+* JQuery - JavaScript frmaework - handled logic
-HTML
+* HTML - Markup
-Bootstrap
+* Bootstrap - CSS Framework
-CSS
+* CSS - Custom Styling

-Link
+# Deployment

-https:/Jakegreer.github.io/train-scheduler
+* https:/Jakegreer.github.io/train-scheduler